The Kiss (Klimt)

-The painting now hangs in the Österreichische Galerie Belvedere museum in the Belvedere, Vienna, and is considered a masterpiece of Vienna Secession (local variation of Art Nouveau) and Klimt's most popular work after Portrait of Adele Bloch-Bauer I. It is considered by many as a famous work of art.
+The painting now hangs in the Österreichische Galerie Belvedere museum in the Upper Belvedere Palace in Vienna, and is considered a masterpiece of Vienna Secession – the local variation of Art Nouveau – and probably Klimt's most important work.

 Background

 Love, intimacy, and sexuality are common themes found in Gustav Klimt's works.
 The Stoclet Frieze and the Beethoven Frieze are such examples of Klimt's focus on romantic intimacy.
 Both works are precursors to The Kiss and feature the recurring motif of an embracing couple.